drush-ops/drush/README.txt

 ------------
 * To use drush from the command line, you'll need a CLI-mode capable PHP binary.
 The minimum PHP version is 5.2.
-* drush also runs on Windows; however, drush modules makes use of unix command line tools, so to use it effectively, you have to install some of them, e.g. from GnuWin32 (http://gnuwin32.sourceforge.net/).
+* drush also runs on Windows; however, drush commands make use of unix command line tools, so to use it effectively, you have to install some of them, e.g. from GnuWin32 (http://gnuwin32.sourceforge.net/).
+More info about Drush on Windows available at http://drupal.org/node/594744.

 FAQ
 ---